shaneweisz/CSC3003S-ViKER-CapstoneProject/README.md

 ## 2. Example Usage

-### GUI
+### Run the Application

-Run `python3 gui.py` from within the src folder.
+Run `make run` from within the base folder.
 The GUI should be intuitive and easy-to-use.

+### View the static GUI

+Run `make gui` from within the base folder.

+### Remove all saved transformation outputs

+Run `make clean` from within the base folder.